MQ-FOAR705/Hunt-Exercises/index.md

-A couple of lines about what I ended up doing. transcription software - link to site - run on here so I am not dependent how it will help me
+A couple of lines about what I ended up doing. transcription software - link to site - run on here so I am not dependent how it will help me, this is a test

 #### oTranscribe